lmas/thesis/thesis.typ

 // Outlier Detection for Temporal Data: A Survey

-Given that sensor readings are most often timestamped and thus temporal in nature as stated by _Gupta et al._ @temporal, then the data analysis should focus on ensuring the "temporal continuity" has been maintained.
+Given that sensor readings are most often timestamped and thus temporal in nature as stated by _Gupta et al._ @gupta, then the data analysis should focus on ensuring the "temporal continuity" has been maintained.
-The analysis should flag any sudden anomalies or observed outliers in the time series data.
+The analysis should flag any sudden anomalies or other kinds of observed outliers in the time series data.

-// == Related work

-// // The related work described work which relates to your problems.

-// // Lots of examples in REF: Outlier Detection for Temporal Data: A Survey
-// // - power net example
-// // - wireless sensors?
-// // - ai example?

-// TODO

-// Anomaly and outlier detection is a popular subject with a great number of studies
-// and publications available.
-// One of the more cited, but now older, surveys was done by _Chandola et al._ in
-// 2009 [TODO], who evaluated the methods used in the previous decade.

-// WRONG PAPER
-// These methods revolved around the use of Machine Learning models that's common
-// for today,
-// such as KNN (proximity) and DBSCAN (clustering), SVM (distribution) and various
-// kinds of trees, and GAN (forecasting).

 == Problem definition <definition>